vaginessa/dns-wiki/FAQ.md

 <a name="FAQ6"></a>
 **(6) What is Active Rules?**

-AFWall+ doesn't have control over iptables itself.
+> AFWall+ doesn't have control over iptables itself.
 Any root/system application with access to iptables can modify the rules.
 That's the reason, some time people gets data leak because some other process might have overwritten the OUTPUT chain to allow itself.
 To Prevent this, AFWall+ will apply rules on every connectivity change.

-Also for roaming/LAN, AFWall+ need to change the iptable rules in order to check Roaming status and LAN ip address.
+> Also for roaming/LAN, AFWall+ need to change the iptable rules in order to check Roaming status and LAN ip address.

 <a name="FAQ7"></a>
-**(7) Youtube/Online Radio streaming is not working anymore.
+**(7) YouTube/Online Radio streaming is not working anymore.
 How can i fix this without disabling AFWall+?**

 > Please whitelist "Media Server" or remove it from your blacklist.

 <a name="FAQ8"></a>
 **(8) What is the third column in the main page with "R"?**

 > "R" indicates "Roaming".
-You can whitelist/blacklist applications when you are on roaming!
+You can whitelist/blacklist applications when you are on a roaming network!

 <a name="FAQ9"></a>
 **(9) My Logs (logcat) are not displaying anything or always empty, why?**